dneverson/PII_Sanitizer_Extension/README.md

 ## 🌟 Support

-If you found this project useful, please consider giving it a star on GitHub, sharing it with others, and or donating [Paypal Donation Page](https://www.paypal.com/donate/?hosted_button_id=TPHPL2ZYZA2JL)
+If you found this project useful, please consider giving it a star on GitHub, sharing it with others, and or donating [PayPal Donation Page](https://www.paypal.com/donate/?hosted_button_id=TPHPL2ZYZA2JL)

 ## 📧 Contact